obsidiansystems/obelisk/lib/route/docs/introduction.md

 The `singlePathSegmentEncoder` is an `Encoder` that will ignore any query parameters and focus only on a single segment in the path, disregarding any further segments.
-Using the intuition of thinking about `Encoder` like a pure function, this particular one is like a function from `Text` to `PageName`.
+Using the intuition of thinking about `Encoder` like a pure function, this `Encoder` is like a function from `Text` to `PageName`.

 We will also need an `Encoder` that to go from `UserID` to `Text`.
-This is where the `Wrapped` typeclass we derived earlier comes in handy as that typeclass is a generalisation of these functions.
+This is where the `Wrapped` typeclass we derived earlier comes in handy as that typeclass lets deal with all kinds of `newtype` wrappers in a consistent way.
+We don't need their unique constructors and deconstructors, the typeclass abstracts that away.

 The following `Encoder` leverages this typeclass to provide this `Encoder`:

 ```haskell
 unwrappedEncoder